openMindBase/mind_base_manager/README.md

 We are building a similar design in this repository for open use of the openMindBase.

 www.le-an.org
-Info: NOT OPTIMATED FOR MOBILE AND SAFARI ON IOS OR IPADOS
+Info: NOT OPTIMIZED FOR MOBILE AND SAFARI ON IOS OR IPADOS

 ## Tech information
 For further infos about the tech lookup "paper/WhitePaper.pdf".